vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 minutes after leaving, and spend about an hour at the test location, then 30 minutes back.

-Since there's not fixed date, just an intended date, I can move this around if things happen at work.
+Since there's no fixed date, just an intended date, I can move this around if things happen at work.

 ### Reminders to sleep early starting two days before the test date